jeremyBanks/youtube/playlists.md

 ## [Dimension 20: A Crown of Candy (Episodes and Extras)](https://www.youtube.com/playlist?list=PLObfuAmZm9pD_zyHeSfr-PtYJ31lW0k0B)

-> ${hours}-hour playlist of all episodes, talkbacks, trailers, and animations from A Crown of Candy, a Dimension 20 campaign.
+> 63-hour playlist of all episodes, talkbacks, trailers, and animations from A Crown of Candy, a Dimension 20 campaign.
 >
-> ${d20blurb}
+> Dimension 20 is an Actual Play TTRPG series from CollegeHumor/Dropout, featuring original campaigns of Dungeons and Dragons and other tabletop role-playing systems.

 - [Trailer](https://www.youtube.com/watch?v=zOnnqKPh5RY&list=PLObfuAmZm9pD_zyHeSfr-PtYJ31lW0k0B)
 - [1.
 There Is Strength in Sweetness](https://www.youtube.com/watch?v=REnc_wXkHnc&list=PLObfuAmZm9pD_zyHeSfr-PtYJ31lW0k0B)